tayyabejaz2000/AR-Based-Tactical-Simulator/README.md

 ## Mobile Requirements

-- Android version on the devices must be 7.0 or higher
+- Android Device with Android version 7.0 or higher.

-- Android devices in use for usage, testing, and demo will support ARCore and have a Depth sensor for good performance.
+- Android Device must support ARCore and have a Depth sensor.

 ## Clone the repository